Top 100 Countries by Poverty Rate (%), 2025

 | 10 | Lesotho | Sub-Saharan Africa | 65.0 | 2017 |

-- The range inside the Top 10 is wide: from about 85.3% down to 65.0%.
+- The range inside the Top 10 is wide, from about 85.3% down to 65.0%.

-Bar chart: Top 20 countries by poverty rate (latest available)
+Top 20 countries by poverty rate

-Fallback table (Top 20)
+Chart data table (Top 20)

 | Rank | Country | Poverty rate (%) | Latest year |